Bipolar Disorder Symptoms and Signs

 With just these symptoms major depression may be suspected, so if any manic symptoms have been previously experienced they should be reported to the mental health professional responsible for providing treatment.
 This will reduce the chances of a misdiagnosis.

-Bipolar Mania: Early Warning Signs
+Mania: Early Warning Signs of Bipolar Disorder

 Any accurate bipolar definition must acknowledge both the mania and the depression associated with the disease, since each will manifest in some form.
 Episodes of one may not follow the other in rapid succession, but if an individual with bipolar disorder has recovered from a bout of depression, the signs of bipolar mania are bound to appear eventually.